borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 As part of each backup, borgmatic streams a database dump for each configured database directly to Borg, so it's included in the backup without consuming additional disk space.
-(The exceptions are the PostgreSQL/MongoDB `directory` dump formats, which can't stream and therefore do consume temporary disk space.
+(The exceptions are the PostgreSQL/MongoDB `directory` dump formats and InfluxDB, which can't stream and therefore do consume temporary disk space.
 Additionally, prior to borgmatic 1.5.3, all database dumps consumed temporary disk space.)

 Also note that using a database hook implicitly enables the `read_special` configuration option (even if it's disabled in your configuration) to support